-How Long You can Expect a Personal Injury Settlement to Take
+How Long You Can Expect a Personal Injury Settlement to Take

 If you are injured in an accident, you likely want your settlement money as soon as possible.
 After all, you are likely facing substantial medical bills due to treatment for your injuries.
 You are also probably facing lost wages from work.
 Finalizing a personal injury settlement, however, takes time.
 Also, if you rush into receiving a settlement now, the chances are significant you will not receive the full amount of compensation that you deserve.

 The exact amount of time you can expect it to take before receiving your personal injury settlement depends on several factors.
 First, you must collect evidence establishing that the opposing party was responsible for causing your accident.
 This might include taking photographs of the scene of the accident as well as collecting testimony from witnesses who saw the accident occur.

-What Categories are Included in Personal Injury Settlements
+What Categories Are Included in Personal Injury Settlements?

 Various elements make up personal injury settlements.
 Some of the most common categories included in personal injury settlements include:

 - Lost wages include the amount of money that a person incurred because injuries incurred in an accident left them unable to work.
 This category can also include any paid off time that a person utilized or other work benefits.
-If injuries incurred in an accident left a person unable to return to their job, it is also possible to receive compensation for future lost income.
+If injuries incurred in an accident that left a person unable to return to their job, it is also possible to receive compensation for future lost income.